 - Needles are made with different eye shapes and sizes, each designed to suit the type of thread, yarn or other material you're sewing with and enabling the threaded needle to pass through the piece being sewn with as much fluidity as possible.

 - The long portion of a needle is called its shank.

 - Needle length and thickness decreases as size numbers increase.
 For instance, a size 12 needle is shorter and thinner than a size 9.

 - Two needles often used by quilters, betweens for hand quilting and sharps for applique, are available in sizes 1 through 12.

-- Some types of needles are self-threading, with slots that allow you to easily pull thread into the eye rather than insert a strand through the eye.
+- Some types of needles are self-threading, with slots that allow you to easily pull the thread into the eye rather than insert a strand through the eye.

-- Needles are typically coated with a smooth metal that differs from their sturdy core construction to help them glide more easily through fabric and to help prevent corrosion.
+- Needles are typically coated with a smooth metal that differs from their sturdy core construction to help them glide more easily through the fabric and to help prevent corrosion.

 02 of 06